vmware-archive/Workshop/Lab07/README.md

 ### Step 01 - Run Eureka Server Locally

-Here we do the steps to setup and run a Eureka Server locally so its easier to develop and test with.
+For an easier development and testing experience, setup and run a Eureka Server locally:

 1. Open a command window and change directory to _Workshop/EurekaServer_